UncleSocks/CyberResponders/README.md

 <img width="2550" height="1164" alt="image" src="https://github.com/user-attachments/assets/7b97d1ba-86db-454c-8ff8-eb85999a32c4" />

+--

 💡 **Tip:** A **help** command is also available when responding to an incident.
 Running it without any parameter displays a summary of available Windows CMD command.
 Players can then run it together with one of the CMD command to display additional information captured from the **Commands** page.

 # Releases
-An early stage EXE file is available for everyone to play.
+An early stage EXE (**responder.exe**) file is available for everyone to play.
 This version supports two cases but more will be added in the future.